HB 5 - Community and Student Engagement Ratings

 Federal Report Cards

-Part I: Student Achievement by Proficiency Level - Provides the State of Texas Assessment of Academic Readiness (STAAR) performance and participation results for each subject area and grade level tested.
+Part I: Percent Tested and Student Achievement by Proficiency Level - Provides the State of Texas Assessment of Academic Readiness (STAAR) performance and participation results for each subject area and grade level tested.
 Participation reports also include reports of the participation of Children with Individualized Education Plans (IEPs) by assessment type.

 Part II: Student Achievement and State Academic Annual Measurable Objectives (AMOs) - Provides the AMO outcomes and data table of STAAR performance results for each subject area tested in the accountability subset.
 This section also includes participation rates on STAAR for reading/English and mathematics, use of alternative assessments, plus four-year and five-year graduation rates.Part III: Priority and Focus Schools - Provides information on priority schools and focus schools.
 Priority schools are the lowest 5% of Title I-served campuses based on performance in reading and mathematics and graduation rates.
 Focus schools are 10% of Title I served campuses, not already identified as priority schools, that have the widest gaps between student group performance and safeguard targets.